BlueBirdBack/100-Days-of-GPTs/Day-69-Vision-Coder.md

 The following three lines of code are also reused throughout the code snippets:

 ```
-import os
+from os import getenv, path
 from dotenv import load_dotenv, find_dotenv
 load_dotenv(find_dotenv())
 ```

-Ensure that you incorporate the above code into your response script as needed.
+Ensure that I incorporate the above code into my response script as needed.

 ## 2.1 GPT-4 Vision